The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Discussion

 \section{Discussion}

 El Ni\~no and La Ni\~na events control a large part of climate's impact on society by altering large-scale circulations and global weather patterns.
-Under greenhouse warming, ENSO variability exhibits a transient rise and then a permanent fall, resulting in weaker ENSO events in an equilibrated warmer climate.
-Here, we have shown that the differing short and long-term responses of ENSO to warming are connected to stratification and mean climate changes: enhanced ENSO strength comes from an immediate increase in surface temperatures, while the subsequent reduced ENSO strength is associated with 1. a warming subsurface and 2. a slower Walker circulation and stronger surface flux damping.
-We use this understanding to develop two simple linear models, one based on East Pacific temperature and stratification, and one based on global mean surface temperature and its history, both of which can predict ENSO variability quickly and accurately.
-These simple linear models demonstrate that the timescale of warming is vital in controlling the response of ENSO to greenhouse emissions; fast warming will lead to very strong ENSO events before their eventual weakening, while slower warming moderates this peak and prevents the most extreme impacts.
-This implies that a given amount of greenhouse gas emissions can have different effects at different times, i.e., that the social cost of carbon is strongly time-dependent.
+The strength of these events, or ENSO variability, is predicted to undergo a transient rise and permanent fall under greenhouse warming.
+Here, we have shown that the temporary enhancement of ENSO strength comes from an immediate increase in surface temperatures, while the subsequent reduction in ENSO strength is associated with 1. decreasing stratification due to the warming subsurface and 2. a slower Walker circulation and stronger surface flux damping.
+We use this understanding to develop two simple linear models which can predict ENSO variability quickly and accurately.
+The second of these models can be solved analytically for idealized temperature trajectories, revealing that peak ENSO variability depends on warming amplitude, a relative sensitivity of ENSO to surface and subsurface temperature changes, and the timescale of warming compared to a subsurface ocean adjustment timescale.
+We find that fast warming will lead to very strong ENSO events before their eventual weakening, while slower warming moderates this peak and prevents the most extreme impacts.
+This implies that a given amount of greenhouse gas emissions can have different effects at different times, i.e., the social cost of carbon is time-dependent.

+There are limits to the accuracy of the lag-linear model given our current state of knowledge about the tropical Pacific.
+Specifically, the tendency of models to underestimate short term warming in the equatorial East Pacific will likely lead to biases in the diagnosed value of $\alpha$, $\beta$, and $t_{\mathrm{lag}}$.
+Similarly, simplifications in our idealized MITgcm simulations, such as a lack of anomalous shortwave radiation, are likely to cause quantitative errors in the linear model parameters (i.e., $A$ and $\alpha$).